Skip to main navigation Skip to search Skip to main content

 Biography

 Following his retirement from the University, Chris became Associate Director of the London-based Institute of Business Ethics (2019-2023), where he contributed to its strategic leadership and was involved in shaping and delivering its research, advisory services and training activities.
-Chris continues to be active in research and writing, as well as undertaking speaking and consultancy assignments for businesses and professional bodies.
+Chris continues to be active in research and writing, as well as undertaking speaking, advisory and training assignments for businesses, government departments and professional bodies.

 From 1998 to 2001 he was Chair of EBEN-UK, the UK Association of the European Business Ethics Network, and he chaired the 13th Annual Conference of the European Business Ethics Network in Cambridge in 2000.
 He was selected to give the P.D.
 Leake Lecture at Chartered Accountants' Hall, London in May 2007, and for a decade he was Editor of the quarterly international journal Business Ethics: A European Review.
-He served as a member of the Ethics Standards Committee of the Institute of Chartered Accountants in England and Wales for a decade and has been a trustee of the Institute of Business Ethics and a member of the advisory committee of one of the first socially responsible investment products in the UK.
+He served as a member of the Ethics Standards Committee of the Institute of Chartered Accountants in England and Wales for a decade (2009-2018), is currently a member of the Professional Standards Committee of the Chartered Insurance Institute, has been a trustee of the Institute of Business Ethics, and was a member of the advisory committee of one of the first socially responsible investment funds in the UK.

-During his career Chris has added several qualifications (on a part-time basis) to his first degree.
-He holds an MScEcon from the University of Wales, an MA (by Special Resolution) from the University of Oxford, a PhD from the University of Sheffield, a DLitt from the University of Huddersfield, a Graduate Diploma in Philosophy from the University of York, and a Certificate in Coaching and Mentoring.
-He is a qualified Chartered Governance Professional/Chartered Secretary (ACIS), a Fellow of the Higher Education Academy (FHEA) and a Fellow of the Royal Society of Arts (FRSA).
+During his career, Chris has added several qualifications (on a part-time basis) to his first degree, which was a BA with First Class Honours in Accounting & Financial Management from the University of Sheffield.
+He holds an MScEcon from the University of Wales, an MA (by Special Resolution) from the University of Oxford, a PhD from the University of Sheffield, a DLitt from the University of Huddersfield, a Graduate Diploma in Philosophy from the University of York, and a Certificate in Coaching and Mentoring (ILM).
+He is a qualified Chartered Governance Professional (ACG), a Fellow of the Higher Education Academy (FHEA), a Fellow of the Royal Society of Arts (FRSA), and a Fellow of the Academy of Social Sciences (FAcSS).

 Research Expertise and Interests